snakewa/one-click-hugo-cms/site/content/products.md

 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I tried Kaldi’s co123123ffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
   - author: Philipp Trommler
     quote: >-
       Kaldi is the place to go if you want the best quality coffee.
 I love their